Bradfield/algos/book/recursion/converting-an-integer-to-a-string.md

 looking for, but it looks like the digits are in the wrong order.

-![Converting the Number 10 to its Base 2 String Representation](figures/to-string-base-2.png)
+![Converting the number 10 to its base 2 string representation](figures/to-string-base-2.png)

 The
 algorithm works correctly because we make the recursive call first, then we add the string representation of the remainder.
 If we